JMacioce/Responsive-Web-Design-Certification-Coursework/README.md

-# Responsive-Web-Design-Online-Coursework
+# Coursework from freecodecamp's Responsive Web Design Certification
-coursework from freecodecamp's responsive web design course
+Projects included are finished projects completed for self-learning